Classification Models

 Naive Bayes is a classification algorithm.
 The input is N - 1 feature columns, and the last column is a label column.
 All columns can be any data type.
 The label column must be discrete.
 The feature columns can be discrete or continuous.
 When you use continuous feature columns, you must specify which columns are continuous (see options).

 Naive Bayes works by assuming that all features are equally important in the classification and that there is no correlation between features.
-With those assumptions, the algorithm computes all frequency information and saves it in three tables that you create using SQL SELECT statements.
+With those assumptions, the algorithm computes all frequency information and saves it in three tables you create using SQL SELECT statements.

 When you execute the model, you specify N - 1 feature input arguments and the model returns the most likely class.
 The returned class is based on computing the class with the highest probability, given prior knowledge of the feature values.
 In other words, the class y has the highest value of P(y | x1, x2, …, xn).